James Dyson: Personal life

 Dyson married Deirdre Hindmarsh in 1968.
-They have three children: two sons and a daughter.
+They have two sons and a daughter.

 In 1999, he acquired Domaine des Rabelles, an estate and winery near Villecroze and Tourtour, Var, France.
 In 2003, Dyson paid £15 million for Dodington Park, a 300 acre Georgian estate in South Gloucestershire close to Chipping Sodbury.
 He and his wife also own a house in Chelsea, London.